-- Property excluded from the marital estate by a valid agreement between the sposues (e.g., an agreement that states the employee spouse will keep all stocks received through his or her employment).
+Property excluded from the marital estate by a valid agreement between the spouses (e.g., an agreement that states the employee spouse will keep all stocks received through his or her employment).

 Next, a court will deal with “marital property” which includes all other property acquired by either spouse after they were married but before separation.
 A court will divide the marital property between spouses in a way the court believes is fair, taking into account the following factors:

 Each spouse’s contribution to the acquisition of marital property, including the contribution of a spouse as homemaker